system76/docs/_articles/switch.md

 ### Emailing

 Ubuntu comes with [Thunderbird](https://www.mozilla.org/en-US/thunderbird/) as its default email program.
-It has similar functionality to Apple's Mail program, and is highly configurable with plugins.
+It has similar functionality to Apple's Mail app, and is highly configurable with plugins.
 A calendar can be added, address books can be synced, and the look and feel can be customized.
 The plugins [Lightning](https://www.mozilla.org/en-US/projects/calendar/), [Thunderbird Conversations](https://addons.mozilla.org/en-US/thunderbird/addon/gmail-conversation-view/), and [GContactSync](https://addons.mozilla.org/en-US/thunderbird/addon/gcontactsync/), are a few of the common ones installed.
 [Evolution](https://wiki.gnome.org/Apps/Evolution) is another free E-mail client that looks and feels like Apple's Mail program.

 ![apple-email](/images/switch/apple-email.png)